-It’s not that it’s a bad thing to have goals or new year’s resolutions, but to look to the New Year as a definitive time for a new beginning will probably only lead to disappointment of a year marked with failure and a blemish to our 365 day streak.
-A new year led out by sheer will force usually ends with disappointing expectations and a yearning for the next coming year to be better.
+It’s not that it’s a bad thing to have goals or new year’s resolutions, but to look to the New Year as a definitive time for a new beginning will probably only lead to disappointment of a year marked by failure and a blemish to our 365-day streak.
+A new year led out by sheer will force usually, ends with disappointing expectations and a yearning for the next coming year to be better.

 Being a New Creation in Christ: where the real beginning is.

 I feel that a better goal or resolution anyone can make is not a New Year’s Resolution, but a “New Day’s Resolution”.
 To simply make a resolve one day at a time about one thing at a time.
 To find the hope, not in a better you or a better year, but to put our hope in the One who can better us, who is Jesus Christ our Lord.